Nacer Barazite: Return to Austria Wien

-On 30 January 2013, Barazite rejoined Austria Vienna on loan until the end of the season, with an option to make the deal permanent for a speculated €1 million.
+On 30 January 2013, Barazite rejoined Austria Wien on loan until the end of the season, with an option to make the deal permanent for a speculated €1 million.
 Upon the move, Chief Financial Officer Markus Kraetschmer claimed that Barazite had become disillusioned during his time at Monaco and had renounced money, instead wanting to play.

 On his return, Barazite made his first appearance since leaving Austria Wien coming on as a substitute against derby rival Rapid Wien and provided the assist for Philipp Hosiner's winning goal.
 Soon after Barazite suffered a knee injury requiring surgery.
 Two months later, on 28 April 2013 and towards the end of the season, Barazite made his return coming on as a substitute for Hosiner near full-time in a 2–0 win over Admira Wacker Mödling.
 In an interview, Barazite expressed his desire to stay at the club after the end of the loan spell.
 On 11 May 2013, he scored his first goal after his return from injury before setting up Hosiner for the third goal in a 3–0 win over Wacker Innsbruck.
 The season ended with the club winning the league title for the first time in seven years.